MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_ndis_miniport_offload_block_list.md

      NdisMTerminateOffloadComplete</b></mshelp:link> function.
 If the offload target is not passing send data for a TCP connection that is being terminated, it must specify a <b>NULL</b> value for the
      <b>NetBufferListChain</b> member.

-##### - Status.NDIS_STATUS_FAILURE

-Initiate offload: The offload target failed to offload the state associated with the
-       NDIS_MINIPORT_OFFLOAD_BLOCK_LIST structure.
-The cause of the failure cannot be categorized.

-Query, update, invalidate, or terminate offload: The offload target failed to perform the operation
-       on the state associated with, or referenced by, the NDIS_MINIPORT_OFFLOAD_BLOCK_LIST structure.

-##### - Header.Ip4OffloadConstState

-Specifies the constant path state (IPv4).
-This state is formatted as a
-       <mshelp:link keywords="netvista.path_offload_state_const" tabindex="0"><b>
-       PATH_OFFLOAD_STATE_CONST</b></mshelp:link> structure.

-##### - Status.NDIS_STATUS_OFFLOAD_NEIGHBOR_ENTRIES

-Initiate offload: The offload target failed to offload the state associated with the
-       NDIS_MINIPORT_OFFLOAD_BLOCK_LIST structure because the offload target could not allocate a neighbor state object.

-Query, update, invalidate, or terminate offload: Not an allowed status value.

-##### - Header.Ip4OffloadCachedState

-Specifies the cached path state (IPv4).
-This state is formatted as a
-       <mshelp:link keywords="netvista.path_offload_state_cached" tabindex="0"><b>
-       PATH_OFFLOAD_STATE_CACHED</b></mshelp:link> structure.

-##### - Status.NDIS_STATUS_OFFLOAD_TCP_ENTRIES

-Initiate offload: The offload target failed to offload the state associated with the
-       NDIS_MINIPORT_OFFLOAD_BLOCK_LIST structure because the offload target could not allocate a TCP connection state object.

-Query, update, invalidate, or terminate offload: Not an allowed status value.

-##### - Header.Ip4OffloadState

-Specifies all of the path state (IPv4), including the constant, cached, and delegated path
-       state.
-This state is formatted as a PATH_OFFLOAD_STATE_CONST structure, followed by a PATH_OFFLOAD_STATE_CACHED structure, followed by a PATH_OFFLOAD_STATE_DELEGATED structure.

-##### - Header.TcpOffloadDelegatedState

-Specifies the delegated TCP state.
-This state is formatted as a
-       <mshelp:link keywords="netvista.tcp_offload_state_delegated" tabindex="0"><b>
-       TCP_OFFLOAD_STATE_DELEGATED</b></mshelp:link> structure.

-##### - Header.NeighborOffloadDelegatedState

-Specifies the delegated neighbor state.
-This state is formatted as a
-       <mshelp:link keywords="netvista.neighbor_offload_state_delegated" tabindex="0"><b>
-       NEIGHBOR_OFFLOAD_STATE_DELEGATED</b></mshelp:link> structure.

-##### - Header.NeighborOffloadConstState

-Specifies the constant neighbor state.
-This state is formatted as a
-       <mshelp:link keywords="netvista.neighbor_offload_state_const" tabindex="0"><b>
-       NEIGHBOR_OFFLOAD_STATE_CONST</b></mshelp:link> structure.

-##### - Header.Ip6OffloadCachedState

-Specifies the cached path state (IPv6).
-This state is formatted as a PATH_OFFLOAD_STATE_CACHED
-       structure.

-##### - Header.NeighborOffloadCachedState

-Specifies the cached neighbor state.
-This state is formatted as a
-       <mshelp:link keywords="netvista.neighbor_offload_state_cached" tabindex="0"><b>
-       NEIGHBOR_OFFLOAD_STATE_CACHED</b></mshelp:link> structure.

-##### - Status.NDIS_STATUS_OFFLOAD_TCP_XMIT_BUFFER

-Initiate offload: The offload target failed to offload the state associated with the
-       NDIS_MINIPORT_OFFLOAD_BLOCK_LIST structure because the offload target could not allocate enough TCP transmit buffers.

-Query, update, invalidate, or terminate offload: Not an allowed status value.

-##### - Header.TcpOffloadConstState

-Specifies the constant TCP state.
-This state is formatted as a
-       <mshelp:link keywords="netvista.tcp_offload_state_const" tabindex="0"><b>
-       TCP_OFFLOAD_STATE_CONST</b></mshelp:link> structure.

-##### - Header.TcpOffloadState

-Specifies all of the TCP state information, including the constant, cached, and delegated TCP
-       state.
-This state is formatted as a TCP_OFFLOAD_STATE_CONST structure, followed by a TCP_OFFLOAD_STATE_CACHED structure, followed by a TCP_OFFLOAD_STATE_DELEGATED structure.

-##### - Status.NDIS_STATUS_OFFLOAD_PARTIAL_SUCCESS

-Initiate offload: The offload target successfully offloaded the state associated with the
-       NDIS_MINIPORT_OFFLOAD_BLOCK_LIST structure, but failed to offload the state associated with one or more of the immediately dependent NDIS_MINIPORT_OFFLOAD_BLOCK_LIST structures.

-Query, update, invalidate, or terminate offload: Not an allowed status value.

-##### - Status.NDIS_STATUS_OFFLOAD_PATH_ENTRIES

-Initiate offload: The offload target failed to offload the state associated with the
-       NDIS_MINIPORT_OFFLOAD_BLOCK_LIST structure because the offload target could not allocate a path state object.

-Query, update, invalidate, or terminate offload: Not an allowed status value.

-##### - Header.Ip4OffloadDelegatedState

-Specifies the delegated path state (IPv4).
-This state is formatted as a
-       <mshelp:link keywords="netvista.path_offload_state_delegated" tabindex="0"><b>
-       PATH_OFFLOAD_STATE_DELEGATED</b></mshelp:link> structure.
-Currently there is no delegated path state.
-The PATH_OFFLOAD_STATE_DELEGATED structure does not contain any variables.

-##### - Header.TcpOffloadResourceState

-Reserved.
-This OFFLOAD_STATE_TYPE value, as well as the TCP_OFFLOAD_RESOURCE_STATE structure,
-       are currently not used.

-##### - Status.NDIS_STATUS_SUCCESS

-Initiate offload: The offload target successfully offloaded the state associated with the
-       NDIS_MINIPORT_OFFLOAD_BLOCK_LIST structure and the state associated with all of the immediately dependent NDIS_MINIPORT_OFFLOAD_BLOCK_LIST structures.

-Query, update, invalidate, or terminate offload: The offload target successfully performed the
-       operation on the state associated with, or referenced by, the NDIS_MINIPORT_OFFLOAD_BLOCK_LIST structure.

-##### - Status.NDIS_STATUS_RESOURCES

-Initiate offload: The offload target failed to offload the state associated with the
-       NDIS_MINIPORT_OFFLOAD_BLOCK_LIST structure because the offload target could not allocate sufficient host memory.

-Query, update, invalidate, or terminate offload: Not an allowed status value.

-##### - Header.Ip6OffloadState

-Specifies all of the path state information(IPv6), including the constant, cached, and delegated
-       path state.
-This state is formatted as a PATH_OFFLOAD_STATE_CONST structure, followed by a PATH_OFFLOAD_STATE_CACHED structure, followed by a PATH_OFFLOAD_STATE_DELEGATED structure.

-##### - Status.NDIS_STATUS_OFFLOAD_HW_ADDRESS_ENTRIES

-Initiate offload: The offload target failed to offload the state associated with the
-       NDIS_MINIPORT_OFFLOAD_BLOCK_LIST structure because the host stack specified a non-<b>NULL</b><b>DlSourceAddress</b> member in the
-       <mshelp:link keywords="netvista.neighbor_offload_state_const" tabindex="0"><b>
-       NEIGHBOR_OFFLOAD_STATE_CONST</b></mshelp:link> structure, and the offload target either does not support configurable source MAC addresses or cannot accept additional source MAC addresses.

-Query, update, invalidate, or terminate offload: Not an allowed status value.

-##### - Status.NDIS_STATUS_OFFLOAD_TCP_RCV_BUFFER

-Initiate offload: The offload target failed to offload the state associated with the
-       NDIS_MINIPORT_OFFLOAD_BLOCK_LIST structure because the offload target could not allocate enough TCP receive buffers.

-Query, update, invalidate, or terminate offload: Not an allowed status value.

-##### - Header.Ip6OffloadConstState

-Specifies the constant path state (IPv6).
-This state is formatted as a PATH_OFFLOAD_STATE_CONST
-       structure.

-##### - Status.NDIS_STATUS_OFFLOAD_VLAN_MISMATCH

-Initiate offload: The neighbor
-       <b>VlanId</b> is non-zero and does not match one of the interface VLAN IDs.

-Query, update, invalidate, or terminate offload: Not an allowed status value.

-##### - Header.FilterReservedOffloadState

-Reserved for filter drivers.

-##### - Status.NDIS_STATUS_OFFLOAD_IP_ADDRESS_ENTRIES

-Initiate offload: The offload target failed to offload the state associated with the
-       NDIS_MINIPORT_OFFLOAD_BLOCK_LIST structure because the offload target could not allocate a data structure for the source IP address that is referenced by the
-       <b>SourceAddress</b> pointer in the
-       <mshelp:link keywords="netvista.path_offload_state_const" tabindex="0"><b>
-       PATH_OFFLOAD_STATE_CONST</b></mshelp:link> structure.

-Query, update, invalidate, or terminate offload: Not an allowed status value.

-##### - Status.NDIS_STATUS_OFFLOAD_VLAN_ENTRIES

-Initiate offload: The offload target has run out of resources for tracking additional VLAN IDs.

-Query, update, invalidate, or terminate offload: Not an allowed status value.

-##### - Status.NDIS_STATUS_OFFLOAD_PATH_MTU

-The path MTU for the TCP connection is larger than the offload target supports.

-Query, update, invalidate, or terminate offload: Not an allowed status value.

-##### - Header.Ip6OffloadDelegatedState

-Specifies the delegated path state (IPv6).
-This state is formatted as a
-       PATH_OFFLOAD_STATE_DELEGATED structure.
-Currently, there is no delegated path state.
-The PATH_OFFLOAD_STATE_DELEGATED structure does not contain any variables.

-##### - Header.NeighborOffloadState

-Specifies all of the neighbor state information, including the constant, cached, and delegated
-       neighbor state.
-This state is formatted as a NEIGHBOR_OFFLOAD_STATE_CONST structure, followed by a NEIGHBOR_OFFLOAD_STATE_CACHED structure, followed by a NEIGHBOR_OFFLOAD_STATE_DELEGATED
-       structure.

-##### - Status.NDIS_STATUS_OFFLOAD_TCP_RCV_WINDOW

-Initiate offload: The offload target failed to offload the state associated with the
-       NDIS_MINIPORT_OFFLOAD_BLOCK_LIST structure because the
-       <b>InitialRcvWnd</b> member specified in the
-       <mshelp:link keywords="netvista.tcp_offload_state_cached" tabindex="0"><b>
-       TCP_OFFLOAD_STATE_CACHED</b></mshelp:link> structure is larger than the offload target can support.

-Query, update, invalidate, or terminate offload: Not an allowed status value.

-##### - Header.TcpOffloadCachedState

-Specifies the cached TCP state.
-This state is formatted as a
-       <mshelp:link keywords="netvista.tcp_offload_state_cached" tabindex="0"><b>
-       TCP_OFFLOAD_STATE_CACHED</b></mshelp:link> structure.

 ## -remarks